-From 2005, information available in the frame of the ETS reporting obligation has made activity data (including fuels and raw materials such as carbonates and additives, in compliance with a "lime kiln input" approach) available for the Italian lime industry at facility level together with CO_2 emissions data (combustion and process emissions).
-Both activity data and CO_2 emissions are certified and independently verified as requested by the EU-ETS legislation.
+From 2005, information available in the frame of the ETS reporting obligation has made activity data (including fuels and raw materials such as carbonates and additives, in compliance with a "lime kiln input" approach) available for the Italian lime industry at facility level together with CO2 emissions data (combustion and process emissions).
+Both activity data and CO2 emissions are certified and independently verified as requested by the EU-ETS legislation.
+In the present submission the amount of lime manufactured in 2015 has been updated.

-The CO_2 implied emission factor varies year by year because of the natural raw material fed to the kilns at facility level including different CaO and MgO contents.
-In the following box, CaO and MgO contents for the years 2009-2015 are reported; these figures refer only to the production plants, excluding autoproduction.
+The CO2 implied emission factor varies year by year because of the natural raw material fed to the kilns at facility level including different CaO and MgO contents.
+In the following box, CaO and MgO contents for the years 2009-2016 are reported; these figures refer only to the production plants, excluding autoproduction.